 Every normal read, write and check operation reads the preamble and hardware compares it with the Disk Address word.
 They must match before the operation is performed.
 The preamble consists of the track address and the sector address as shown in Figure 6-1.

-256 Data words
+256 Data Words

-The data words are set to a worst case data pattern when a diskette is formatted.
+The data words are normally zero when a diskette is formatted.